pipcet/gcc/gcc/config/avr/avr.md

     DONE;
   })

-;; Notice a special-case when adding N to SP where N results in a ;; zero REG_ARGS_SIZE.
+;; Notice a special case when adding N to SP where N results in a ;; zero REG_ARGS_SIZE.
 This is equivalent to a move from FP.
 (define_split
   [(set (reg:HI REG_SP)